Using Education Perfect to prepare for the NAPLAN Numeracy tests

 For information on Education Perfect's Literacy preparation material, see Using Education Perfect to prepare for the NAPLAN Literacy tests.

-- NAPLAN Practice: Smart Lessons containing a bank of sample questions which students can use to practice the skills.
+- NAPLAN Practice: Smart Lessons containing a bank of sample questions that students can use to practice their skills.

 Preparing for the NAPLAN Assessments

 To help prepare your students for the NAPLAN assessments, we recommend the following workflow:

 - Set a diagnostic pre-test from the NAPLAN Pre and Posts Tests folder (for more information, see How do I set a pre-built assessment?)

 - Have your students sit the test.
 You can monitor their progress and ensure they stay focused during the test by using Education Perfect's monitored assessment mode (for more information, see How do I monitor my assessment?)

 - Once the test is complete, it will be automatically marked for you.
 Use the analysis provided to get an indication of your class' skill level, then assign our automatically generated recommendations to give each student a differentiated course of work targeted at their needs.
 For more information on doing this, see How do I assign remedial tasks to students after an assessment?

 - After the students have learned the recommended activities, set up a post-test.
 Once the results for that have been finalised, you'll be able to compare the pre and post tests to see how much the students have improved, as well as what areas that they're still struggling with.